 Anan Creek is located in Tongass National Forest in Southeast Alaska, 35 miles south of Wrangell.
-A 45-minute jet boat ride will bring you from Wrangell through the Eastern Passage to Anan Creek.
+A 45 to 60-minute jet boat ride will bring you from Wrangell through the Eastern Passage to Anan Creek.
 Seals, Stellar sea lions, dolphins and the occasional Orca whale feed on herring and smelt found along the route.
 On arrival, walk the rainforest trail (1/2-mile) to the observatory platform.
 Here the guide will give a bear safety briefing.
 The multi-level observatory platform provides excellent opportunities for viewing black and brown bears fishing 30 feet below you and across the river.
 Time spent at the platform is determined by the guide based on local conditions, typically 2.5 hours.
-Usually the total length of the excursions including boat transfers is approx. 6 hours.
+Usually the total length of the excursions including boat transfers is approx. 5.5 hours.

 Wrangell hotel name.
 Overnights in Wrangell before and after are required.